"FIFTY YEARS IS ENOUGH"

-We have been predominately a show dealer for decades, but shows seem to be declining in importance, so we also have our Colorado showroom available by appointment when we are in town.
 We have our website, but not checkout carts and such because we enjoy the personal contact that talking to our customers provides.
-We expect to make some change with that during 2024.
-I'll be working on improving my internet presence to compensate for less time on the road
+We expect to make some change with that during.
+I'll might finally improve my internet presence to compensate for less time on the road

 Leonard Himes Dealer in Fine Mineral Specimens